irchelp/irchelp.github.io/irchelp/clients/clienteval.md

+---
+title: www.irchelp.org IRC client review guide
+author: jolo, stephanie
+summary:	>
+	Objective guidelines for evaluating IRC clients.
+---

+*This is an ancient draft, started by jolo in the late 90's of how to evaluate IRC clients.
+It's in the process of being updated, and will be the basis of how we review IRC clients for listing on our website.*

 This is a draft checklist for reviewing an IRC client.
 This isn't meant to be a complete list of what a client must/should have, but rather an abbreviated checklist of things I personally look